I'm Haley McGee, a solo performer, actor, writer, voiceover artist and educator, originally from Canada, now based in

-As a playwright my work has been supported and developed by The Battersea Arts Centre, Camden People’s Theatre, Theaterdiscounter (Berlin), The Stratford Festival, The National Theatre School of Canada, The Banff Centre for the Arts, Playwrights’ Workshop Montreal, Tarragon Theatre and Nightwood Theatre.
+As a playwright my work has been supported and developed by Battersea Arts Centre, Camden People’s Theatre, Theaterdiscounter (Berlin), The Stratford Festival, The National Theatre School of Canada, The Banff Centre for the Arts, Playwrights’ Workshop Montreal, Tarragon and Nightwood Theatre.

-I hold an Honours BFA in Acting from Ryerson University and studied improvisation as part of The Second City’s Conservatory Program.
+I hold an Honours BFA in Acting from Ryerson University and studied improvisation in The Second City Conservatory (Toronto) and Free Association (London).